-The employment discrimination attorneys at the Derek T. Smith Law Group, PLLC, are focused on workplace discrimination law in New York, New Jersey and Philadelphia.
-With our in-depth knowledge of employment discrimination laws in New York City, New Jersey and Philadelphia.
-Our employment law attorneys defend the rights of employees who experience employment discrimination of any type in the workplace throughout New York, New Jersey and Philadelphia.
-The employment discrimination attorneys at the our law firm are effective employment law mediators and litigators.
+The employment discrimination attorneys at the Derek T. Smith Law Group, PLLC, are focused on workplace discrimination law in New York, New Jersey, and Philadelphia.
+With our in-depth knowledge of employment discrimination laws in New York City, New Jersey, and Philadelphia.
+Our employment law attorneys defend the rights of employees who experience employment discrimination of any type in the workplace throughout New York, New Jersey, and Philadelphia.
+The employment discrimination attorneys at our law firm are effective employment law mediators and litigators.
 Derek Smith Law Group, PLLC has highly skilled employment discrimination attorneys in New York, New Jersey and Philadelphia that can assist you in your employment discrimination case.

 Fighting against workplace discrimination in New York, New Jersey or Philadelphia | Title IX discrimination lawyers

 Discrimination in the workplace can take on many forms, sometimes overt but often times it can be very subtle.
 The employment discrimination attorneys at the Derek T. Smith Law Group, PLLC can advise you on the many different types of discrimination that can occur on at your place of employment, whether in New York, New Jersey or Philadelphia.
 Employment discrimination most often occurs when an employee experiences unequal treatment based on certain personality traits.

 New York, New Jersey, and Philadelphia workplace discrimination laws mandate that in employment, people must be dealt with on an equal basis regardless of their cultural associations or personal traits.
 The following links lead to information about the most common types of discrimination in the workplace: